 - CareSearch – Bereavement, Grief and Loss – Offers a fact sheet and video in multiple languages

 - Australian Centre for Grief and Bereavement – Grief Information sheets

-- Griefline – free counselling and support service
+- Griefline – Offers online, telephone and in-person support services

 - The Mindspot Clinic – A free telephone and online service for people dealing with stress, anxiety, low mood or depression

 - Beyond Blue – A free telephone and online counselling service with qualified counsellors (1300 224 636)